Computational mechanics of soft filaments: Introduction

 The availability of these strong mathematical foundations \cite{Antman:1973} prompted a number of discrete computational models \cite{Yang:1993,Spillmann:2007,Bergou:2008,Arne:2010,Audoly:2013} that allow for the exploration of a range of physical phenomena.
 These include, for example, the study of polymers and DNA \cite{Yang:1993,Wolgemuth:2000}, elastic and viscous threads \cite{Bergou:2010,Arne:2010,Audoly:2013,Brun:2015}, botanical applications \cite{Goriely:1998,Gerbode:2012}, elastic ribbons \cite{Bergou:2008}, woven cloth \cite{Kaldor:2008} and tangled hair \cite{Ward:2007}.
 Because the scaled ratio of the stretching and shearing stiffness to the bending stiffness for slender filaments is $L^2/r^2 \gg 1$, the assumption of inextensibility and unshearability is usually appropriate, justifying the widespread use of the Kirchhoff model in the aforementioned applications.

-However, new technologies such as soft robotics and artificial muscles are generating applications for highly deformable elastomeric filamentous structures \cite{Kim:2013,Haines:2014} for which the assumption of inextensibility and unshearability is no longer valid.
+However, new technologies such as soft robotics and artificial muscles \cite{Kim:2013,Haines:2014,Park:2016} are generating applications for deformable {and stretchable} elastomeric filamentous structures \cite{Haines:2014} for which the assumption of inextensibility and unshearability is no longer valid.
 Motivated by these advancements, we move away from the Kirchhoff model in favor of the complete Cosserat theory.
-We present a numerical scheme that tracks both the rod centerline and local frame allowing for bending, twist, shear and stretch \cite{Cosserat:1909} consistent with the full Euclidean group SE(3), while retaining the Hamiltonian structure of the system and fast discrete operators.
+We present a {robust and relatively simple} numerical scheme that tracks both the rod centerline and local frame allowing for {bend, twist, stretch and shear} \cite{Cosserat:1909} consistent with the full Euclidean group SE(3), while retaining the Hamiltonian structure of the system and fast discrete operators.
 This allows us to substantially increase the spectrum of problems amenable to be treated via this class of rod models.

-Moving beyond the passive mechanics of single filaments, we also account for the interaction between filaments and complex environments with a number of additional biological and physical features, including muscular activity, self-contact and contact with solid boundaries, isotropic and anisotropic surface friction and viscous interaction with a fluid.
-Finally, we demonstrate how our method can be embedded in an inverse optimization design cycle to characterize terrestrial and aquatic limbless locomotion.
+Moving beyond the passive mechanics of {individual} filaments, we also account for the interaction between filaments and complex environments with a number of additional biological and physical features, including muscular activity, self-contact and contact with solid boundaries, isotropic and anisotropic surface friction and viscous interaction with a fluid.
+Finally, we demonstrate {the capabilities and the robustness of our solver by embedding it in an inverse design cycle for the identification of optimal terrestrial and aquatic limbless locomotion strategies.}

 The paper is structured as follows.
 In Section \ref{sec:govequations} we review and introduce the mathematical foundations of the model.
-In Section \ref{sec:discretization} we present the corresponding discrete scheme.
-In Section \ref{sec:additionalphysics} we detail the physical and biological enhancements to the original model.
-In Section \ref{sec:validation} we validate our framework against a battery of benchmark problems.
-In Section \ref{sec:applications} we showcase the potential of our solver via the study of solenoids and plectonemes as well as limbless biolocomotion.
-All symbols employed throughout this work, additional validation test cases and mathematical derivations are summarized in the Appendix.
+In Section \ref{sec:discretization} we present the corresponding discrete scheme and validate our framework against a battery of benchmark problems.
+In Section \ref{sec:additionalphysics} we detail the physical and biological enhancements to the original model, and finally in Section \ref{sec:applications} we showcase the potential of our solver via the study of solenoids and plectonemes as well as limbless biolocomotion.
+Mathematical derivations and additional validation test cases are presented in the Appendix.

-\section{Governing equations}
+\section{Governing Equations}